Marcello Possenti

-Marcello Possenti (born 6 July 1992) is an Italian footballer who plays as a left defender for Serie C club Ospitaletto.
+Marcello Possenti (born 6 July 1992) is an Italian footballer who plays as a left-back for club Ospitaletto.

 Club career

 Possenti made his debut for Nerazzurri on 27 October 2010 in Coppa Italia, against Livorno, and he played the whole match.

 In July 2011, he was loaned to Tritium, alongside Emanuele Suagher, Jurgen Pandiani and Christian Monacizzo.

 He made his debut for Tritium on 7 August 2011, against Benevento.

 On 5 July 2019, he signed with Renate.

 International

 He represented Italy at the under-19 level, in a friendly against Romania.